-- or malt or brewed beverages,
+- - or malt or brewed beverages,

-driving under the influence,

-disorderly conduct, or

-purchasing and/or furnishing liquor or

-malt or brewed beverages to minors,

-can mean that a number of occupations- from real estate broker to funeral director to chiropractor-will remain beyond your reach.
+- purchasing and/or furnishing liquor or malt or brewed beverages to minors, can mean that a number of occupations- from real estate broker to funeral director to chiropractor-will remain beyond your reach.

 Many professions that require further licensing or certification beyond your degree may be unattainable if you have been convicted of an alcohol-related offense in Pennsylvania.
-Several alcohol-related offense in Pennsylvania.
 Several professions, especially those which serve the public, have standards about good moral character and judgment.
 Such qualities are crucial for these practitioners to have, because they make decisions about the health and safety of the public.